Daniyaliranmehr/California-Housing-Comprehensive-Analysis/README.md

 ### 4. Encoding

-Machine learning models require numerical input features and cannot directly process categorical text values.
+Deep learning models require numerical input features and cannot directly process categorical text values.
 The California Housing dataset contains one categorical feature, `ocean_proximity`, which describes the location of a district relative to the ocean.

 To convert this feature into a machine-readable format, **One-Hot Encoding** was applied.
 This technique creates a separate binary column for each category, allowing the model to learn location-specific patterns without introducing any artificial ordering between categories.